 - The resources necessary for growth will become depleted relatively quickly, and this usually happens cells while cells are in the stationary phase, which is followed by the death phase as cells die off.

 Nowadays, fermentation is used for large-scale monoclonal antibody production in the rapidly growing field of monoclonal antibody therapy.
-Using highly efficient setups, immortalized hybridomas yield large quantities of monoclonal antibodies that are readily purified through centrifugation, filtration, and chromatography.
-Full-length antibodies are only part of the therapeutic monoclonal antibody market, and some clinical applications may only require a partial antibody.
+Using highly efficient setups, immortalized hybridomas for production of monoclonal antibodies in large quantities that are readily purified through centrifugation, filtration, and chromatography.
+Full-length antibodies are only part of in vitro monoclonal antibody production, and some clinical applications may only require a partial antibody.
 Fragments representing different aspects of antibody structure e.g., a variable region with or without a constant region are easier to make than full-length antibodies, can be made with cheaper microbial expressions systems.

 Fed-batch is a deviation from a batch culture whereby nutrients are fed to the bioreactor throughout the culture period, while the product remains in the bioreactor until the end of the run.
 The additional nutrients circumvent the nutrient depletion that occurs in the traditional batch culture.
 There are a number of other situations where fed-batch setups are useful.
 These situations typically involve controlling nutrient levels to avoid growth inhibition of the cultured cells.